semlak/fcc_voting_app_flux/README.md

 I created this app to fulfill requirements for the freecodecamp.com coding curriculum.
 I added a some of my own requirements.
 It is the voting app, an app that one can create and vote on polls, described at [https://www.freecodecamp.com/challenges/build-a-voting-app](https://www.freecodecamp.com/challenges/build-a-voting-app).

-The basics are this: This web app allows users to create polls, vote on them, share them, etc. It uses ReactJS + Flux Architecture.
+The basics are this: This web app allows users to create polls, vote on them, share them, etc. It uses React.js + Flux Architecture.

 Slightly more info:
 * You can create a poll (if logged in).